Advanced search

 4.4 Special warnings and precautions for use

-Aspirin should be used with caution in patients with hypertension, mild to moderate renal or hepatic impairment, or in patients who are dehydrated.
-Aspirin decreases platelet adhesiveness and increases bleeding time.
+Aspirin should be used with caution in patients with hypertension, mild to moderate renal or hepatic impairment, or in patients who are dehydrated or suffering from diabetes mellitus.
+Aspirin decreases platelet adhesiveness and increases bleeding time, which can contribute to an increased risk of hemorrhage.

 Haematological and haemorrhagic effects can occur, and may be severe.
 Patients should report any unusual bleeding symptoms to their physician.
 Due to its inhibitory effect on platelet aggregation aspirin may cause increased bleeding during and after surgery.